shushantkumar/blogofblog/README.md

 Django Web Application

 A personal site web application developed using Django and Jinja2 <br>
-Currently supports basic main page, a blog page and about page Link to page : <a>shushantkumar.pythonanywhere.com</a>
+Currently supports basic main page, a blog page and about page<br>
+Link to page : <a>http://shushantkumar.pythonanywhere.com/</a>